Rooster Teeth: Film projects

 In February 2014, Burns confirmed that the company was going to launch a crowdfunding campaign for a feature film, as a way to offer more support options while gaining publicity.

 In June 2014, an Indiegogo campaign for Lazer Team was launched.
 The fundraiser hit its $650,000 target within 11 hours and reached over $1.6 million two days later.
 The film was due for release in 2015.
 As of 24 July 2015, Lazer Team is the second-most-funded film project on Indiegogo, raising just under $2.5 million.

 Production for Lazer Team began on October 9, 2014.
 On February 21, 2015, the first official teaser trailer was released, and on March 16, 2015, the full trailer was released.
 The film premiered at Fantastic Fest on September 24, 2015, where it received a generally positive reception.
 It was released in theaters on January 27, 2016.

 On August 5, 2016, Burns and Free announced that Lazer Team 2 had been green-lit by Rooster Teeth in partnership with YouTube Red (now YouTube Premium), who financed the film, and that pre-production had begun.
-In December 2016, Matt Hullum confirmed Rooster Teeth is aiming to shoot Lazer Team 2 in late Spring in Texas followed by release in 2017.
+In December 2016, Matt Hullum confirmed Rooster Teeth would film Lazer Team 2 in Texas during the late spring of 2017 and planned to release it later that year.
 Daniel Fabelo co-directed the sequel with Hullum.
 Nichole Bloom and Victoria Pratt also joined the cast.
 Filming for the sequel concluded in April 2017.

-At RTX Austin 2017, Rooster Teeth announced Blood Fest, a horror-comedy film directed by Owen Egerton and starring Seychelle Gabriel, Robbie Kay, and Jacob Batalon.
+At RTX Austin 2017, Rooster Teeth announced Blood Fest, a horror-comedy film directed by Owen Egerton, and starring Seychelle Gabriel, Robbie Kay and Jacob Batalon.
 Other cast members include Zachary Levi, Barbara Dunkelman, Nick Rutherford, and Tate Donovan.